 A shareholder may otherwise propose business for consideration or nominate persons for election to the Board in compliance with our Articles of Association, without seeking to have the proposal included in our Proxy Statement pursuant to Rule 14a-8 under the Exchange Act.
-To bring a proposal before the 2024 Annual General Meeting, a shareholder must deliver written notice of the proposed business to our Corporate Secretary at our registered office not earlier than the close of business on January 17, 2024 and not later than the close of business on February 16, 2024, provided, that in the event the date of the 2024 Annual General Meeting is more than 30 days before or more than 60 days after the anniversary of the 2023 Annual General Meeting, notice must be received no earlier than the close of business on the 120th day prior to the date of the 2024 Annual General Meeting or, if the first public announcement of the date of the 2024 Annual General Meeting is less than 100 days prior to the date the 2024 Annual General Meeting, the 10th day following the day on which public announcement of the 2024 Annual General Meeting is first made, and otherwise comply with the requirements of our Articles of Association.
+To bring a proposal before the 2024 Annual General Meeting, a shareholder must deliver written notice of the proposed business to our Corporate Secretary at our registered office not earlier than the close of business on January 17, 2024 and not later than the close of business on February 16, 2024, provided, that in the event the date of the 2024 Annual General Meeting is more than 30 days before or more than 60 days after the anniversary of the 2023 Annual General Meeting, notice must be received no earlier than the close of business on the 120th day prior to the date of the 2024 Annual General Meeting and no later than the close of business on the later of the 90th day prior to the date of the 2024 Annual General Meeting or, if the first public announcement of the date of the 2024 Annual General Meeting is less than 100 days prior to the date the 2024 Annual General Meeting, the 10th day following the day on which public announcement of the date of the 2024 Annual General Meeting is first made, and otherwise comply with the requirements of our Articles of Association.